SpaceVim/SpaceVim/docs/layers/shell.md

 ### Default shell

-Vim support these kinds of shell:
+Vim supports these kinds of shells:

 To define the default shell you can set the layer variable `default_shell` to the following variables: